Nikon 1 series

-The Nikon 1 series is a discontinued camera line from Nikon, originally announced on 21 September 2011.
+The Nikon 1 series is a line of mirrorless interchangeable lens cameras from Nikon, originally announced on 21 September 2011.
 The cameras utilized Nikon 1-mount lenses, and featured 1" CX format sensors.
+The FT-1 adapter was available, which allowed Nikon 1 users to mount nearly all Nikon F-mount lenses, with significant limitations on non-autofocus lenses and autofocus lenses without an internal focusing motor.

+Nikon discontinued the Nikon 1 series in July 2018 and launched the mirrorless $\mathbb{Z}$-series cameras later that year, using full-frame sensors and a new Nikon Z-mount line of lenses.
+The Nikon Z7 and Nikon Z6 were the first two models.
+As of 2024, the Nikon Z-series also has largely replaced Nikon's D-series DSLRs with APS-C and full-frame sensors.

+Cameras

 The series included the Nikon 1 V1, J1, J2, and S1 with a 10-megapixel image sensor, the V2, J3, S2 and AW1 with a 14-megapixel image sensor and further increased autofocus speed to 15 frames per second (fps), and the 1 V3, J4 with a new 18-megapixel image sensor, further increased autofocus speed to 20 fps, 120 fps HD slow-motion at 1280 x 720 and 1080/60p.
 The J5 model added a 20.8MP sensor in 2015 and kept most other technical specifications the same as the J4 model.

 At the time of announcement, Nikon claimed that the cameras featured the world's fastest autofocus, with 10 fps—even during videos—based on hybrid autofocus (phase detection/contrast-detect AF with AF-assist illuminator), as well as the world's fastest continuous shooting speed (60 fps) among all cameras with interchangeable lenses.
 Slow-motion movies can be captured in up to 1200 fps with reduced resolution.
 Its inbuilt intervalometer enables time-lapse photography.

-Nikon discontinued the Nikon 1 series in July 2018.
-Its successor, the -series, launched later that year, with the Nikon Z7 and Nikon Z6 being the first two models.